markovmodel/molPX/doc/source/index.rst

 KNOWN ISSUES:
 =============
 The installation of nglview might give a "SandboxViolation" error.
-Until this is fixed, the recommended install is to install externally, e.g. using "conda install nglview -c bioconda"
+Until this is fixed, the recommended install is to externally issue

+    >>> conda install nglview -c bioconda
+    >>>

 Module's Documentation